yw116/GitPractice/dictionary_Git.md

 - Developing area: The home folder where the project is developed.
 The folder where you initialize git.
 - Local repository: The place where we prepare for committing, i.e. doing the commit command.
 - Staging area: Location where to prepare new snapshots to the timeline.
 It is the .git directory.
 Used to put together the files that need to be committed together.

+### Branches
+You can create a branch so that editing tasks can be done simultaneously from a specific version without interfering each other.
+The new edits can be added by yourself or other people on new new branches.
+Branches can merge but they don't disappear after merge.

+### Mirror effects
+When working on different branches, new files created in one branch will only show up if you are in that branch.
+They will not show up if you switch to other branches.